azamatmj/Not-Fancy-Checkbox/README.md

 # Not-Fancy-Checkbox
-Checkbox design created with CSS and jQuery
+Checkbox design created with CSS and some jQuery